ZeroAssumptions/aide-de-camp/README.md

 Notable features:

 - **Asynchronous**.
 Built from the ground-up using async/await for maximum concurrency.
 - **Backend agnostic**[^1].
-Not forcing you to run any additional software you don't want to.
+This crate won't force you to run any additional software you don't want to.
 - **Flexible scheduling**.
-Schedule your job to run "now", in time relative to now or at specific future time.
+Schedule your job to run right now, in time relative to now or at a specific future time.
 - **Binary Payloads**.
 Job payloads serialized with bincode for maximum speed and space efficiency.
 - **Concurrency limits.** Specify desired concurrency for each runner.
 - **Job Router**.
 Run as many job types as you want and limit which runners can process which jobs.